ddkatona/TresoritDemo/README.md

 ## Requirements

 Before running the service make sure that a local instance of Microsoft Azure Storage Emulator is running.
+The service automatically creates the table in the database, so having a running Azure Storage is the only requirement.

 ## Explanation
   - The way the service prevents the user from posting a comment before the most recent comment appears is that it requires to include the GUID of that last comment in the newly posted comment JSON's body.
+  - This is a commenting service, so creating new products is not possible.
+Upon first launch the service creates a few products that users can comment on: `Laptop`, `Lightsaber`, `Apple` and `Bicycle`.